AcademySoftwareFoundation/rez/docs/source/managing_packages.rst

 setting, that will delete variants that have not been used (ie that have not appeared in a created or sourced context) for more than N days.

-You can also manually remove variants from the cache using ``rez-pkg-cache -r``.
+You can also manually remove variants from the cache using :option:`rez-pkg-cache -r`.
 Note that when you do this, the variant is no longer available in the cache, however it is still stored on disk.
-You must perform a clean (``rez-pkg-cache --clean``) to purge unused cache files from disk.
+You must perform a clean (:option:`rez-pkg-cache --clean`) to purge unused cache files from disk.

 You can use the :data:`package_cache_clean_limit` setting to asynchronously perform some cleanup every time the cache is updated.
-If you do not use this setting, it is recommended that you set up a cron or other form of execution scheduler, to run ``rez-pkg-cache --clean`` periodically.
+If you do not use this setting, it is recommended that you set up a cron or other form of execution scheduler, to run :option:`rez-pkg-cache --clean` periodically.
 Otherwise, your cache will grow indefinitely.

 Lastly, note that a stalled variant will not attempt to be re-cached until it is removed by a clean operation.
 Using :data:`package_cache_clean_limit` will not clean stalled variants either, as that could result in a problematic variant getting cached, then stalled, then deleted, then cached again and so on.
-You must run ``rez-pkg-cache --clean`` to delete stalled variants.
+You must run :option:`rez-pkg-cache --clean` to delete stalled variants.